MsuegaJnr/demo-repo/README.md

 Configuration in VScode (Windows OS)
 ####################################

-Step0:-- Write a script eg 'hello_world.cpp' and configure a json tasks template file for compilation
+Step 0:-- Write a script eg 'hello_world.cpp' and configure a json tasks template file for compilation

-Step1:-- Select the hello_world.cpp file in explorer space Step2:-- Terminal menu --> Configure tasks... --> compiler:C:\mingw\bin\g++.exe
+Step 1:-- Select the hello_world.cpp file in explorer space Step 2:-- Terminal menu --> Configure tasks... --> compiler:C:\mingw\bin\g++.exe
-Step3:-- A 'tasks.json' file is auto generated.
+Step 3:-- A 'tasks.json' file is auto generated.
 Edit the file to become like the code below:

 //'tasks.json' file
 {